 Chimney stacks

-Repair category 2
+Repair category 1

-Notes There is a loose/defective metal cowl to the lefthand chimney.
-Within the limitations of the inspection, the chimneys appear to be in a reasonable state of repair.
+Notes Within the limitations of the inspection, the chimneys appear to be in a fair state of repair.
 However, chimney stacks are vulnerable to defect from exposure to extremes in weather and must be regularly inspected and maintained.